spwhitton/git-remote-gcrypt/README.rst

     To read the repository

-    decrypt+verify Manifest using private key -> (B, L, R) warn if R does not match saved repository id for this remote for Hi, Ki in L:
+    decrypt+verify Manifest using private key -> (B, L, R) warn if R does not match saved Repository ID for this remote for Hi, Ki in L:
         download file Hi from the server -> P' verify Hash(P') matches Hi